Second Sunday in Ordinary Time (A)

 Intercessions (Joe Milner; The Sunday Website)

-For an end to racism and the dawn of a new cooperation amongst all peoples: that God will help us recognize the dignity of each person and give us courage to reach past divisions build a greater society.
+For an end to racism and the dawn of new cooperation amongst all peoples: that God will help us recognize the dignity of each person and give us the courage to reach past divisions build a greater society.

 Offertory Antiphon